MichaelMKKelly/LocalDeck-Light-Switch-Mount/README.md

 This write up will focus more on the hardware side of the project as software is highly specific to my home assistant setup.

+As with all my write ups, It is my hope that I may spark or inspire an idea for others to start their own project.
+I have had many ideas based upon other peoples projects and can only hope that I can do the same for others.

 ## The Process

 To start with I got a standard single gang 45 degree back box and put the LocalDeck on it to see how it would look.